hashicorp/terraform-provider-azurerm/website/docs/r/storage_account.html.markdown

 A `delete_retention_policy` block supports the following:

 * `days` - (Optional) Specifies the number of days that the blob should be retained, between `1` and `365` days.
 Defaults to `7`.

 ---

+A `change_feed` block supports the following:

+~> **NOTE:** `change_feed` is in public preview, and is available in the westcentralus and westus2 regions.
+[More information](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-change-feed)

+* `enable` - (Optional) Indicates whether change feed event logging is enabled for the Blob service.

+---